Proof of address: transfer to year 7 and start of school in reception year

 If you cannot provide any of the proof listed above for a Birmingham address, you must apply for a place through the local authority you currently pay your council tax to.

-Please note that his does not prevent you from applying for a place at any Birmingham school via your own local authority’s Common Application Form as transfers are coordinated between local authorities.
+This does not prevent you from applying for a place at any Birmingham school via your own local authority's Common Application Form, as transfers are coordinated between local authorities.

 Families in the process of moving to Birmingham from outside England

-If you cannot provide any of the proof listed above for a Birmingham address, we will accept an application from your current address.
+If you cannot provide any proof listed above for a Birmingham address, we will accept an application from your current address.

 This is only if it is located outside of England (as opposed to outside of Birmingham).
 We may ask you to provide proof of the address where you currently reside.

-We expect the information provided by you to be to the best of your knowledge, complete and accurate.
-If any of the information provided is found to be not true or deliberately misleading (including information omitted) then an offence may have been committed, including, for example, offences created by the Fraud Act 2006.
+We expect you to provide complete and accurate information to the best of your knowledge.
+If any of the information provided is found to be false or deliberately misleading (including missing information), then an offence may have been committed - for example, offences created by the Fraud Act 2006.

-If a school place is allocated based on a fraudulent address, then that place may be withdrawn.
+If a school place is allocated based on a fraudulent address, that place may be withdrawn.

 Further proof of address may be requested by the School Admissions and Fair Access Service at any point, and an unannounced home visit may take place.